chutsu/rs4se/README.md

 `librealsense2` and provide developers with usable visual, inertial and depth data for SLAM.

+**Important: At the moment this codebase has only been tested with the Intel RealSense D435i**

 In particular this driver makes the following assertions:

 - All camera frames (IR and RGB) timestamps are captured at mid-exposure.